Dean20030514/CSE-4095-Deep-Learning-Project-Proposal-Pneumonia-Detection-from-Chest-X-Rays-new/docs/PRESENTATION_SCRIPT.md

 "The default 0.5 threshold isn't always optimal for medical use.
 We identified three operating points:

-Screening mode at 0.1 threshold: 99.5% recall with only 1 missed case out of 213—ideal for emergency triage where we want to catch everything.
+Screening mode at 0.10 threshold: 98.82% recall with only 5 missed cases out of 424—ideal for emergency triage where we want to catch everything.

-Balanced mode at 0.5: 96.7% recall with 7 missed cases—suitable for routine outpatient screening.
+Balanced mode at 0.50: 98.35% recall with 7 missed cases and 99.29% precision—suitable for routine outpatient screening.

-High precision mode at 0.75: 93.4% recall but only 2 false alarms—useful in resource-limited settings where follow-up is expensive.
+High precision mode at 0.75: 97.17% recall but 99.52% precision with only 2 false alarms—useful in resource-limited settings where follow-up is expensive.

 The key is matching the threshold to the clinical scenario."